-In 2014 we offer two residential study weeks, one in Baroque, one in Renaissance music.
+In 2015 we will be offering two residential study weeks, one in Baroque, one in Renaissance music.
 Both courses are for experienced instrumentalists and singers, working together and separately in chamber groups and large ensembles.
 Our tutors are highly acclaimed and experienced specialist musicians, universally respected and admired as teachers and performers.